Leave this site

 3.15.3 Where an officer appeals to the Medical Appeals Board against a decision that he/she is not permanently disabled or to Crown Court after the refusal of the force to refer the officer to the SMP, no action shall be either begun or continued under this policy until the appeal has been resolved.
 Action may be taken where the unsatisfactory attendance is unrelated to the condition forming the basis of the appeal.

 3.15.6 This protocol needs to be considered alongside an on-going duty to make reasonable adjustments to support officers with a disability.
-In an unsatisfactory attendance case it is essential that managers and the force ensure compliance with their obligations under the Equality Act 2010.
+In an unsatisfactory attendance case, it is essential that managers and the force ensure compliance with their obligations under the Equality Act 2010.
 Such support can include but is not limited to adjusting trigger points for action - it is accepted that those officers who are disabled may be more likely to be absent due to their disability.
 In such circumstances, the organisation may tolerate a higher proportion of disability related absence before undertaking any informal or formal action.

 3.16 Unsatisfactory performance procedures

-3.16.1 The Police (Performance) Regulations 2020 set out the process for the unsatisfactory performance procedures.
+3.16.1 The Police (Performance) Regulations 2025 set out the process for the unsatisfactory performance procedures.
 There are potentially three stages to the UPPs, each of which involves a different meeting composition and possible outcomes.

-3.16.2 Overview of the procedures: note that this paragraph is an overview only and the procedures must not be implemented without reference to the Police Performance Regulations 2020 and the Home Office guidance to the regulations.
+3.16.2 Overview of the procedures: note that this paragraph is an overview only and the procedures must not be implemented without reference to the Police Performance Regulations 2025 and the Home Office guidance to the regulations.

 3.16.8 For stage three meetings, an HR professional, police officer, counsel or solicitor may attend the meeting to advise the panel on the proceedings.